Sen. Graham: Trump says war with North Korea an option

 "And that may be provocative, but not really.
 When you're president of the United States, where does your allegiance lie?
 To the people of the United States," the senator said.

-Military experts have said there's no good options for peacefully stopping North Korea, although the National Security Council has previously presented Trump with possibilities that could include putting American nukes in South Korea or killing Kim Jong Un.
+Military experts have said there are no good options for peacefully stopping North Korea, although the National Security Council has previously presented Trump with possibilities that could include putting American nukes in South Korea or killing Kim Jong Un.

 Graham said military experts are "wrong" that no good options exist.